 Our room (air-conditioned Double Room) was small but cute.
-It has one double bed, cable TV, private room, small table for our bags and toiletries.
-Their cooling temperature was fine but their WI-FI facility has slow connection.
+It has one double bed, cable TV, private room, a small table for our bags and toiletries.
+Their cooling temperature was fine but their WI-FI facility has a slow connection.
 Rate-Php900.

 Deluxe Room – Php850 / with heater -Php1,000